deletedcu/angular-demo/lectures/03-observables-tdd-universal/01-observables.md

 1. Understand Observables
 1. Switch from a Promise to an Observable
 1. Create a service for an observable
-1. Pass an observable off to the HTML

 ## Promises